-- buzzing, ringing or other persistent noise in the ear
+- buzzing, ringing or other persistent noise in the ears

-- you are not urinating (passing water) as much as normal
+- not urinating (passing water) as much as normal

 - numbness or tingling in fingers or toes

-- painful, swollen joints that may be symptoms of gout
+- painful, swollen joints which may be symptoms of gout

 What it looks like

-Ksart HCT comes in three types of tablets:
+KSART HCT comes in 3 strengths of tablets:

-- Ksart HCT 300/25 tablets contain 300 mg of irbesartan and 25 mg of hydrochlorothiazide.
+- each KSART HCT 300/25 tablet contains 300 mg of irbesartan and 25 mg of hydrochlorothiazide.